 Something else which made Chester’s death even more alarming was that when he spoke while being interviewed, he sounded like someone I had heard or known somewhere.
 It really hit me when he was doing an interview during the world premier for the album Minutes To Midnight in 2007.
 I can’t remember what he said exactly to trigger it but that voice always stuck in my head.
 Also, the day before Chris died, a panhandler came up to me while I was eating lunch at a donut shop.
 He asked me for money and said he was very hungry and when I heard him talk, he sounded similar to Chris Cornell.
 Of course, I didn’t think it was him but his death made me think of that guy.

-Anyway, I’m glad they were here to give us all music listen to and unfortunately because they’re gone, we have something to talk about and I’m sure there are others out there, who have depression and may or may not die because of it.
-Hopefully, we can save lives of others by just being there for them and let them tell us what’s going on and not forced to talk about it.
+Anyway, I’m glad they were here to give us all music to listen to and unfortunately because they’re gone, we have something to talk about and I’m sure there are others out there, who have depression and may or may not die because of it.
+Hopefully, we can save lives of others by just being there for them and let them tell us what’s going on and not force them to talk about it if they don’t want to, at the time.
 I can say for myself that I want to live as long as I can and be happy, for as long as I can be and hopefully, we can help to save more people from this insidious mental illness.
 Unfortunately, we’re going to see more people dying who are celebrities by various forms of suicide because of depression and it’s going to be repeated again and again, that we should be there for each other.
 Hopefully I’m wrong and there will be less suicidal deaths in the future.
-As for Chris and Chester, they are gone but not forgotten you and the music will live on for as long as we live in as long as the fans want to hear their songs either on the radio, via streaming services or to purchase them on iTunes or on cd or vinyl.
+As for Chris and Chester, they are gone but not forgotten and the music will live on for as long as we live and as long as the fans want to hear their songs either on the radio, via streaming services or to purchase them on iTunes or on cd or vinyl.